arctop/android-sdk/README.md

 The values for *previousConnection* and *currentConnection* are defined in the NeuosSDK.java class.
 Once the value of *currentConnection* == NeuosSDK.ConnectionState.CONNECTED , you may begin a session.

+#### Verify Signal Quality of device

+Once the device is connected you should verify that the user it is receiving proper signal.
+The easiest way is to launch the QA activity bundled along with the app.
+This frees you from implementing your own version, and provides constants that are verified before the activity returns its result.

+Create an intent to launch the screen:

+    Intent activityIntent = new Intent("io.neuos.QAScreen");

+Add extras into the intent to denote you want it to be stand alone

+    activityIntent.putExtra(NeuosQAProperties.STAND_ALONE , true);

+Add properties for the screen to verify

+    activityIntent.putExtra(NeuosQAProperties.TASK_PROPERTIES ,
+                new NeuosQAProperties(NeuosQAProperties.Quality.Good , NeuosQAProperties.INFINITE_TIMEOUT));

+The activity will call finish() with either RESULT_OK or RESULT_CANCELED, which you can use to determine your next steps.

 #### Begin a session